simonklee/clean_form/readme.md

             .clean_form;
         }

-   Copy and paste for customizing your form.
+   Copy and paste to customize your form.

         form.bar {
             .clean_form(